 top of page

-BDSM Meaning: Power, Consent, and the Art of Erotic Identity
+BDSM Meaning: Power, Consent, and Erotic Identity Through Objects

 BDSM is not chaos — it is structure.
 Not harm — but negotiation.
 Not taboo — but a celebration of human complexity and the desire to play with power in conscious, consensual ways.